Skip to main menu Skip to content Skip to footer

 So how do parents and educators know when a child is ready to move to a less restrictive setting, let alone be mainstreamed?

 • What grade is your child going into?
 There are some grades that introduce new academic demands, including third grade and the first year of middle school.
-If a child has been getting extra support in a specialized educational setting, it might not be the best time to move him into a less supportive environment during these grades.
+If a child has been getting extra support in a specialized educational setting, it might not be the best time to move them into a less supportive environment during these grades.
 Third grade, educators often say, is the year that kids make the transition from learning to read to reading to learn.
 If a child’s reading skills are still shaky, another year of skill-building could be preferable to switching.
 Similarly, middle school, with higher expectations and less oversight, challenges the organizational skills of many kids.
 It can be better to wait until the end of middle school, using the time to shore up skills and confidence, and make the change at the beginning of high school.

 • Can your child meet expectations in the new class?
-Whether mainstreaming will be effective also depends on how big a gap there is between your child’s current performance and what’s typical of other kids at her grade level.
+Whether mainstreaming will be effective also depends on how big a gap there is between your child’s current performance and what’s typical of other kids at their grade level.
 If the gap is too big it can be demoralizing for your child.
 This is where it can be especially useful to get a comprehensive neuropsychological assessment to develop a profile of your child’s cognitive and academic strengths and weaknesses.
-The testing can determine how much academic progress your child has made relative to national norms, which will be important to help guide the school placement decision, and also to monitor a child’s progress in her (potentially) new academic setting.
+The testing can determine how much academic progress your child has made relative to national norms, which will be important to help guide the school placement decision, and also to monitor a child’s progress in their (potentially) new academic setting.

 Interim steps

-Parents should know that if a child isn’t quite ready to move from a class with only special-needs students to a mainstream setting with only typically developing kids, there are intermediary steps she can take.
+Parents should know that if a child isn’t quite ready to move from a class with only special-needs students to a mainstream setting with only typically developing kids, there are intermediary steps they can take.
 For example, a child may go from special-needs setting with a class of eight to a less-restrictive one with 12.
-She might join a mainstream class for a specific subject like math or even gym, or enter an inclusion class in a mainstream school.
+They might join a mainstream class for a specific subject like math or even gym, or enter an inclusion class in a mainstream school.

 What’s the process?

-When a child gets academic or behavioral support in school, through the federal Individuals With Disabilities Education Act (IDEA), the accommodations are regularly reassessed to see if they’re sufficient—or still needed.
+When a child gets academic or behavioral support in school, through the federal Individuals With Disabilities Education Act (IDEA), the accommodations are regularly reassessed to see if they’re sufficient — or still needed.

 As children get older, they may attend meetings themselves.
 “They have a right to be there,” Schwartz says.
 “We usually see middle and high school students who are anxious to take a role.”

-This article was last reviewed or updated on December 5, 2023.
+This article was last reviewed or updated on November 18, 2024.